Festival Essentials Packing List: Your Foolproof Guide

 Clear Crossbody or Backpack

-You’ll need a bag to carry all your festival essentials.
-More and more venues are requiring clear bags.
-It’s frustrating getting to the front of a long line only to be sent back to your car to put up a purse or bag that isn't approved so tote a clear bag with you.
-The Mercedes-Benz stadium in Atlanta has a valet that you can pay to hold your bags but that's an unexpected, unnecessary expense.
+You’ll need a bag to carry all your essentials.
+More and more venues are requiring clear bags due to security rules.
+It’s frustrating getting to the front of a long line only to be sent back to your car to put up a purse or bag that isn't approved, so tote a clear bag with you.
+Don't pay the bag valet tax!
+(The Mercedes-Benz stadium in Atlanta has a pricey valet you can pay to hold your bags—an unexpected, unnecessary expense.)

-I usually wear Brooks because I’m picking comfy over cute EVERY time but I also love to step out of my shoes when there’s grass.
-Sometimes I wear my Lisa Frank crocs.
-Crocs have come a long way, style-wise.
-Dreamville even dropped an exclusive design a few weeks prior to their festival.
+I usually wear Brooks because I’m picking comfy over cute every single time, but I also love to step out of my shoes when there’s grass.
+Sometimes I even wear my Lisa Frank Crocs.
+(Yes, Crocs have come a long way, style-wise—Dreamville even dropped an exclusive design a few weeks prior to their festival.)
+Your feet will hate you on Day 2 if you choose fashion over function.

-A Vibe Called Fest keeps you up-to-date with all the important information for festivals and events centered around Black culture.
-Subscribe then check out our FesTEAval Blog posts and the Next Fests list.
+A Vibe Called Fest keeps you up-to-date with all the important information for festivals and cultural events centered around Black people.
+Subscribe and check out our blog posts and the Next Fests list.

 Previous